ziqq/contactos/README.md

 // Import package
 import 'package:contactos/contactos.dart';

-// Get all contacts on device/
+// Get all contacts on device.
 List<Contact> contacts = await Contactos.getContacts();

-// Get all contacts without thumbnail (faster) List<Contact> contacts = await Contactos.getContacts(withThumbnails: false);
+// Get all contacts without thumbnail (faster).
+List<Contact> contacts = await Contactos.getContacts(withThumbnails: false);

 // Android only: Get thumbnail for an avatar afterwards (only necessary if `withThumbnails: false` is used).